 Commercial 5G is not just transforming communications products, businesses, and operating models.
 It’s also redefining how providers deploy high-speed applications and services.
-In this new, dynamic era of complex ecosystems and high expectations, delivering flawless digital experiences to users and devices is harder – and more crucial – than ever.
+In this new, dynamic era of complex ecosystems and high expectations, perfecting digital experiences for users and devices is harder – and more crucial – than ever.
 Poor performers risk losing momentum, innovation, market opportunity, customers, and revenue.

 In this post, we’ll look at: